OmarGamalH/DSA_Final_Project/README.md

 - ✅ Dark Theme using ttkbootstrap
 - ✅ Input Validation and User Feedback
 - ✅ Dashboard being saved in database
+- ✅ Undo button to undo the steps
 ---

 ## 🤖 Solver Class – Simple AI for One-Player Mode